robsimmonds/carta-collab-controller/docs/src/step_by_step.rst

         .. note::

-            Please note that Ubuntu packages for CARTA 4.x are only available for Focal and Jammy, and packages for CARTA 5.x are only available for Jammy and Noble.
+            Please note that Ubuntu packages for CARTA 5.x are only available for Jammy and Noble.

     .. tab:: AlmaLinux